konstapo/2021-Fake-News-MediaEval-Task/README.md

 #### Data
 The dataset contains several sets of tweet texts mentioning Corona Virus and different conspiracy theories.
 The dataset set consists of only English language posts and it contains a variety of long tweets with neutral, positive, negative, and sarcastic phrasing.
 The datasets is ***not balanced*** with respect to the number of samples of conspiracy-promoting and other tweets, and the number of tweets per each conspiracy class.
-The dataset items have been collected from Twitter during a period between 1st of January 2020 and 15th of May 2021, by searching for the Corona-virus-related keywords (e.g., "corona", "COVID-19", etc.) inside the tweets' text.
+The dataset items have been collected from Twitter during a period between 20th of January 2020 and 31st of July 2021, by searching for the Corona-virus-related keywords (e.g., "corona", "COVID-19", etc.) inside the tweets' text, followed by a search for keywords related to the conspiracy theories.
 Since not all tweets are available online, the partipants will be provided a full-text set of already downloaded tweets.
 In order to be compliant with the Twitter Developer Policy, only the members of the participants' participating temas are allowed to access and use the provided dataset.
 Distribution, publication, sharing and any form of usage of the provided data apart of the research purposes within the FakeNews task is strictly prohibited.
-A copy of the dataset in form of Tweet ID and annotations will be puplished after the end of MediaEval 2021.
+A copy of the dataset in form of Tweet ID and annotations will be published after the end of MediaEval 2021.